 P.S.
 Don’t forget to head over to Rockafeller to get some stunning views of the city or enjoy the Trolls Experience – perfect for visits with children!

 THE RIDE is a unique way to explore NYC.
-This is an interactive experince hosted by proffesional comedians who escore you around Manhattan on a side facing bus.
-This is a 75-minute trip and expect to see Grand Central Terminal, Central Park, New York Public Library and more.
+This is an interactive experience hosted by professional comedians who escort you around Manhattan on a side-facing bus.
+This is a 75-minute trip and expects to see Grand Central Terminal, Central Park, New York Public Library, and more.

 Prices start at $37 and the attraction is open from 10am to 9pm most days.

-Located next door to Madame Tussauds, Ripley’s museum holds more than 500 real articfacts along with interactive experiences, photo opportunties, galleries and fun facts for the whole family to enjoy.
+Located next door to Madame Tussauds, Ripley’s museum holds more than 500 real artifacts along with interactive experiences, photo opportunities, galleries and fun facts for the whole family to enjoy.

 You can also get combo tickets to enjoy a bus or boat tour around the city too.

 There are many bars and lounges around Times Square, allowing you to take in the lights and unwind.
-Many bars offer ropftop lounges, giving you spectacular views of the NYC skyline.
+Many bars offer rooftop lounges, giving you spectacular views of the NYC skyline.

-The best rooftop bar in Times Sqaure is undoubtedly St Cloud with their colourful cocktails and unique Sky Pods offering views in all directions.
+The best rooftop bar in Times Square is undoubtedly St Cloud with its colorful cocktails and unique Sky Pods offering views in all directions.

-Whether it’s Captain America, the Statue of Liberty of Elmo, you will see many characters around Times Square.
+Whether it’s Captain America or the Statue of Liberty or Elmo, you will see many characters around Times Square.
 Stop and say Hi and take a photo if you wish, just remember to top these street performers.

-Whist in NYC, a Broadway show is a must!
+Whilst in NYC, a Broadway show is a must!
 We have been fortunate to see quite a few shows in New York and I always say the classics are better.
-BUT if travelling with family, there are some great choices such as The Lion King, STOMP, Aladding or Wicked.
+But if traveling with family, there are some great choices such as The Lion King, STOMP, Aladdin or Wicked.